 Two building projects are examples of the recognised avant-garde, contemporary and internationally respected Viennese architecture, which also polarised.
-First, the Falkestrasse project (1983-88, Coop Himmelb(I)au), a deconstructivist roof extension whose steel/glass construction breaks through attention to the roof and secondly, the "third" Haas-Haus (1985-90, Hans Hollein), which, together with the neighbouring hotel conversion (also Hollein), St. Stephen's Cathedral.
+First, the Falkestrasse project (1983-88, Coop Himmelb(I)au), a deconstructivist roof extension whose steel/glass construction breaks through the cubature of the existing building and draws its accession to the European Union in 1995.
+The attention to the roof and secondly, the "third" Haas-Haus (1985-90, Hans Hollein), which, together with the neighbouring hotel conversion (also Hollein), offers a contrasting architectural counterpart to ovations, conversions and modernisations in the St. Stephen's Cathedral.